heavyedge/heavyedge-landmarks/doc/source/index.rst

 Scaling the data
 ================

-Coating profiles have very high aspect ratio; the following example show how a Type 2 profile actually looks like.
+Coating profiles have very high aspect ratios; the following example shows how a Type 3 profile actually looks.

 .. plot::
     :context: reset